-Lyndhurst has a wonderful range of pubs, cafés and restaurants, including Thai, Indian, Chinese, Italian, American/Mexican and of course, good British food too!
+Lyndhurst has a wonderful range of pubs, cafés and restaurants, including Thai, Indian, Chinese, Italian, Surf and Turf and of course, good British food too!
 There are also many really good pubs and restaurants within the wider area, some of which you will suddenly happen upon down a narrow lane or track, when you least expect it!

 Many of the large local hotels have spa facilities that can be booked in advance e.g. Limewood, Rhinefield House, Carey’s Manor and Balmer Lawn Hotel.

 We have 3 churches in Lyndhurst – Anglican, Baptist and Roman Catholic.
 There are also large, non-denominational churches in Southampton such as Above Bar, City Life and Calvary Chapel.

 A great day out with the Motor Museum, interesting exhibitions, the Palace House and Gardens, the Abbey and the Mono-rail.
 Book your tickets here online 24 hours in advance to make substantial savings.

 Step back in time to the 18th century village where ships for Nelson’s Navy were built.
 Take a river cruise from here or stroll along the river to Beaulieu.
 Visit us here.

 Eling Tide Mill

 Visit one of the only Tide Mills in the world producing flour daily in a 900 year old tradition!
 Situated on the edge of Southampton Water beside the beautiful, renowned New Forest.
 Visit us here.